The Ocean Cleanup has begun work on intercepting plastic pollution in what we predict to be the heaviest polluting river in the world.

 After years of work with the relevant authorities and local partners, while also developing the novel design of the Interceptor Trashfence, we deployed our first Trashfence in the Motagua Basin in May 2022.
 The Trashfence is situated in the Rio Las Vacas – the tributary through which the trash passes before entering the main branch of the Rio Motagua.

-The progress to full testing of the Trashfence is the direct result of close and productive cooperation with various partners, in particular our technical partners Rodio Swissboring and Geobrugg who provided expertise and helped us bring our Interceptor Trashfence concept to fruition.
+The progress to full testing of the Trashfence is the direct result of close and productive cooperation with various partners, in our long-term partners GEO Benelux, Geobrugg and Rodio Swissboring who provided expertise and helped us bring our Interceptor Trashfence concept to fruition.

 The Trashfence has been given the designation Interceptor 006 and is our 9th Interceptor deployment to date.
 The Trashfence stretches approximately 50 meters wide across the gorge, and stands 8 meters tall.
 The custom-engineered steel mesh is currently installed at a height of 3 meters.
 This height will be increased incrementally for greater efficiency as we gain more insight into the design.